This overview/guide takes 10 minutes to read.

 There are two guides to website accessibility/how to make your site accessible: WCAG and WAS.

 Both have the same fundamental components of accessibility.

-WCAG is commonly referenced by courts and WAS is a simpler, easier to understand version of WCAG.
+WCAG is commonly referenced by courts and WAS is a simpler, non-technical alternative to WCAG.

 WCAG is way too long to copy and paste but below is a simplified, plain English overview of WCAG:

 · Alt Text: Add alt text to all meaningful images on your website.